kinnala/scikit-fem/docs/advanced.rst

 All DOFs in ``nodal_dofs``, ``edge_dofs`` and ``facet_dofs``
 are shared between neighbouring elements to preserve continuity.
-The remaining DOF is internal to the element and not shared:
+The remaining DOFs are internal to the element and not shared:

 .. doctest::